Tools4everBV/HelloID-Conn-Prov-Source-Raet-Oracle-Query/README.md

 By using this connector you will have the ability to retrieve employee and contract data from the HR Core Pulic On-Premises (previously known as Beaufort) HR system.

-Connecting to Profit is done using the full Oracle DB client.
+Connecting to Raet is done using the full Oracle DB client.
 Please see the following page from the Oracle Docs for more information.

 [Oracle Database Client Installation Guide](https://docs.oracle.com/cd/E11882_01/install.112/e47959/install.htm#NTCLI1280)